josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 ### `@Injectable()` services

 Notice that the new service imports the Angular `Injectable` symbol and annotates the class with the `@Injectable()` decorator.
 This marks the class as one that participates in the *dependency injection system*.
 The `HeroService` class is going to provide an injectable service, and it can also have its own injected dependencies.
-It doesn't have any dependencies yet.
+It does not have any dependencies yet.

 The `@Injectable()` decorator accepts a metadata object for the service, the same way the `@Component()` decorator did for your component classes.